cmaruti/reports/README.md

 - Network Solution WebMail - Multiple vulnerabilities (Responsible Disclosure)
 - Tuleap - SQL injection (CVE-2018-7538)
 - Telecom Italia Ngeener Web (to be discloded)
+- Juniper Network (to be disclosed)
+- OpenText Carbonite Server Backup (to be disclosed)